Vulcan (Star Trek): Homeworld

 The fictional Vulcan homeworld, also named Vulcan, was visited several times in the Star Trek series and feature films.
-The inhabitants are known as "Vulcans" or "Vulcanians".
-First seen in the TOS episode "Amok Time", Vulcan, a Class M planet, is an arid world with a thinner atmosphere than Earth.
+It is first depicted in the TOS episode "Amok Time", Vulcan, a Class M planet, as an arid world with a thinner atmosphere than Earth.
 Upon beaming down, McCoy states "'Hot as Vulcan.'
 Now I understand what that phrase means."
 In the TOS episode "The Man Trap", while Uhura is attempting to make conversation with Spock, he informs her that Vulcan has no moon.

 According to Star Trek canon, the planet orbits 40 Eridani A. The authorized Star Trek book Star Trek: Star Charts and Roddenberry himself give this location.
 In addition, Commander Tucker's statement in the Star Trek: Enterprise episode "Home" that Vulcan is "a little over" 16 light years from Earth supports this location, as 40 Eridani A is 16.39 light-years from our own Solar System.
 The planet's location is confirmed by a map shown in the Star Trek: Discovery episode "Magic to Make the Sanest Man Go Mad".

-In several non-canon works, Vulcan is also claimed to be located in the triple star system 40 Eridani, less than 17 light-years from Earth.

 The Star Trek: Discovery episode "Unification III" reveals that after the Vulcans reunified with their ancient cousins, the Romulans, the Vulcan homeworld was renamed Ni'Var.
 Ni'Var had seceded from the Federation (due to the apocalyptic event known as The Burn); in the later episode "All Is Possible", Ni'Var rejoins the Federation.

 In the 2009 film Star Trek, an alternate timeline is created in which Vulcan is destroyed by Nero, a Romulan renegade.
 By the time of Star Trek Into Darkness a Vulcan colony named "New Vulcan" had been established.